civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 your CTP2 directory and unzip this into the copy, so that you can preserve an unchanged copy for playing mods, etc.

+Once installation is complete you can start a new game or continue a game from a previous version.
+All you need to do is once you are in game to open the chat window by typing the apostrophe key (') and enter: /reloadslic

 Please report any problems, bugs, crashes, etc. in the following threads: http://apolyton.net/forums/showthread.php?s=&threadid=147969